Edwin of Northumbria: As overlord

-The first challenge to Edwin came soon after his marriage-alliance with Kent, concluded at Canterbury in the summer of 625.
+The first challenge to Edwin came soon after his marriage-alliance with Kent, concluded at Canterbury in mid-625.
 By offering his protection to lesser kings, such as the king of Wight, Edwin thwarted the ambitions of Cwichelm of Wessex.
 Cwichelm's response was to send an assassin, as noted already.
 Edwin did not immediately respond to this insult, suggesting either that he felt unable to do so, or that Bede's portrayal of him as a rather indecisive ruler is accurate.
 Following the failed assassination, as noted, Edwin committed himself to Christianity provided only that he was victorious against Cwichelm.

 From about 627 onwards, Edwin was the most powerful king among the Anglo-Saxons, ruling Bernicia, Deira and much of eastern Mercia, the Isle of Man, and Anglesey.
 His alliance with Kent, the subjection of Wessex, and his recent successes added to his power and authority.
 The imperium, as Bede calls it, that Edwin possessed was later equated with the idea of a Bretwalda, a later concept invented by West Saxon kings in the 9th century.
 Put simply, success confirmed Edwin's overlordship, and failure would diminish it.

 Edwin's supposed foster-brother Cadwallon ap Cadfan enters the record circa 629, but Cadwallon was defeated and either submitted to Edwin's authority or went into exile.
 With the defeat of Cadwallon, Edwin's authority appears to have been unchallenged for a number of years, until Penda of Mercia and Cadwallon rose against him in 632–633.

-Edwin faced Penda and Cadwallon at the Battle of Hatfield in the autumn of 632 or 633 and was defeated and killed.
+Edwin faced Penda and Cadwallon at the Battle of Hatfield Chase in 632 or 633 and was defeated and killed.
 For a time his body was (allegedly) hidden in Sherwood Forest at a location that became the village of Edwinstowe (trans.
 Edwin's resting place), his head being eventually buried at York and the rest of his body at Whitby.
 Of his two grown sons by Cwenburh of Mercia, Osfrith died at Hatfield, and Eadfrith was captured by Penda and killed some time afterwards.

 After his death, Edwin's Queen Æthelburg, along with Paulinus, returned to Kent, taking her son Uscfrea, daughter Eanfled, and Osfrith's son Yffi into exile with her.
 Uscfrea and Yffi were sent to the court of Æthelburg's kinsman Dagobert I, king of the Franks, but died soon afterwards.
 Eanfled, however, lived to marry her first cousin, King Oswiu, son of Acha and Æthelfrith.